unahouExosite/docs/tutorials/get-started/README.md

 __NOTE:__ A physical device will not be used in this tutorial and is not necessary for the completion of the procedures herein.

-## Create Portals Account
+## Create a Portals Account

 To begin, you will need to create a Portals account.
-If you already have an account, you can proceed to the "Create New Device" section of this document.
+If you already have an account, you can proceed to the "Create a New Device" section of this document.

 1. Point a web browser to Exosite’s [Account Sign Up web page](http://portals.exosite.com/signup).
 2. Complete the form and click Create Account.